datacommonsorg/mixer/docs/developer_guide.md

   proto/*.proto
 ```

-### Start mixer as a gRPC server
+### Start Mixer as a gRPC server backed by Cloud BigTable (BigQuery)

-Run the following code to start mixer gRPC server (without branch BT)
+Run the following code to start mixer gRPC server (without branch cache)

 ```bash
 # In repo root directory